 If you download something from an unofficial website with your USB drive plugged into your computer, this device will easily be attacked by viruses or malware hence leading to USB drive read only.
 Then, you need to download some antivirus software to scan and kill the malware or virus at once.

-Fix 7: Format the Target USB Drive
+Fix 8: Format the Target USB Drive

 If none of the solutions above helps you out, chances are that the file system is corrupted.
 In this case, you can consider formatting your USB drive to make it writable or editable.

 When it comes to formatting, it is suggested to try a free partition and disk management – MiniTool Partition Wizard.
 It has many powerful functions such as formatting partition, wiping disk, resizing partition, rebuilding MBR and more.
-Now, let’s check how to format your read-only USB drive with this tool:
+Now, let’s check how to format a read-only USB drive with this tool:

 MiniTool Partition Wizard FreeClick to Download100%Clean & Safe